woluweb/a_different_domain_name_for_each_language/readme.md

    - it is based on 'Language Domains' https://github.com/yireo-joomla/plg_system_languagedomains by Jisse Reitsma aka Yireo
    - IIRC it takes care of everything, namely the equivalent of the 3 above-mentioned steps
    - by default it removes the language tag after the domain name
+   - `System - Language filter` must be *disabled*
    - a Joomla 4 version should be released one day but not in the short term
 - 'GJ Multilanguages Domains'
-   - it is not available anymore on the Joomla Extensions Directory
+   - it is [not available anymore](https://extensions.joomla.org/extension/gj-multilanguages-domain/) on the Joomla Extensions Directory
    - IIRC it was only taking care of step 1 (so if you use it on some site you should definitely reproduce the steps 2 & 3 described here if you don't want to hurt your SEO)
    - it does not remove the language tag after the domain name
+   - `System - Language filter` must be *enabled*

 ## The 3 steps in detail